JSyLucero/comp3061-fork/Lecture topics/4-Host, application and data security/README.md

 ## Labs

-**Make sure the domain is configured in Windows Server 2012 and Windows 7 is connected to the domain as a client successfully.
+**Make sure the domain is configured in Windows Server 2012 and Windows 7 is connected to the domain successfully as a client.
 Please verify before you perform any of the following labs.
 If the domain is not configured, perform lab 1d**
 4a.
 Exploring the Windows Server R2 security configuration wizard
 4b.
 Creating a security template
 4c.
 Analyzing security configurations **(prerequisite lab 4b)**